Wife and husband among Greenwood mall victims; gunman identified

 Police said Sapirman went into the restroom at 4:54 p.m. and didn’t emerge from the restroom and start shooting until an hour and two minutes later.

-Police identified the Good Samaritan who shot and killed Sapirman as Elisjsha Dicken.
+Police identified the Good Samaritan who shot and killed Sapirman as 22-year-old Elisjsha Dicken.

 According to authorities, Pedro and Rosa were sitting and eating when Sapirman opened fire and shot them.
 Gomez was outside the restroom when he was shot.

 Family members told police they were surprised by Sapirman’s attack and that he’d never shown violent indications to them.
-Sapirman lived alone and when police searched his apartment they found a burned laptop in the oven and his cell phone in the toilet.
+Sapirman lived alone and when police searched his apartment they found a burned laptop in the oven.
+His cell phone was found in the mall’s bathroom toilet.

 Police said 24 rounds were fired and five people were hit before Dicken shot and killed Sapirman.